ntzwrk/blockstack-gpg/README.md

 # blockstack-gpg
 ###### *the python version*

-I'm currently rewriting this library.
-So here's heavily work in progress.

-For the old code, see the [`legacy`](https://github.com/ntzwrk/blockstack-gpg.py/tree/legacy) branch.
+This is a legacy project and isn't maintained.
+For the old code, see the [`legacy`](https://github.com/ntzwrk/blockstack-gpg.py/tree/legacy) branch (this code may work for an old version of [`blockstack-core`](https://github.com/blockstack/blockstack-core)).

----
-This project is under a hiatus until the [Typescript equivalent](https://github.com/ntzwrk/blockstack-gpg.js) is completed.
+The way to support working with verified keys is to implement it in the corresponding library that handles proofs.
+You can track the status for JavaScript [here](https://github.com/blockstack/blockstack.js/issues/297); the Python equivalent would be implemented in a future Python version of [`blockstack.js`](https://github.com/blockstack/blockstack.js).